 However, it is not wrong to say the tribes of Nagaland had done business and exchange cultural symbols with the plains of Assam since time immemorial.
 Same as the Meeteis have done with the Cacharis, Tripuris and Ahoms for more than 2000 years.

-If Scholars and Political researchers are claiming tribes of Manipur (be it the Tangkhul, Kabui, Maram) have close unique history with the Nagas of Nagaland, where is the connecting link between them?
+If Scholars and Political researchers are claiming tribes of Manipur (be it the Tangkhul, Kabui, Thangal, or Maram) have a close unique history with the Nagas of Nagaland, where is the connecting link between them?
 I don’t find any missing links here, be it in terms of business, matrimonial, language or religion.
-This is why we called Tangkhul is the lost tribe in Manipur.
+This is why we call Tangkhul the lost tribe in Manipur.

 In early days, important and most prosperous Tangkhul villages of Ukhrul, Tolloi, Ngaimu, Somdal, Tuinem and Phadang have business relationship with the Meetei in the valley.